-Brenton Knuffman is a CNST/UMD Postdoctoral Researcher in the CNST Electron Physics Group.
+Brenton Knuffman is a CNST Visiting Researcher in the Electron Physics Group and a co-founder of zeroK Nanotech Corporation.
 He received a B.S. in Physics from Loyola University Chicago and a Ph.D. in Applied Physics from the University of Michigan, where his dissertation focused on studies of cold Rydberg atoms and ultracold plasmas.
-Brenton is currently working with Jabez McClelland developing a new type of ion microscope that uses photo-ionized, laser-cooled atoms as its source.
+He then worked as a CNST/UMD Postdoctoral Researcher in the Electron Physics Group developing a new type of ion microscope that uses photo-ionized, laser-cooled atoms as its source.
+He is currently working with Jabez McClelland under a cooperative research and development agreement (CRADA) constructing a prototype of a low-temperature ion source, which utilizes the extremely cold temperatures attainable with laser cooling to produce a highly collimated, bright ion beam.

 Electron Physics Group